The Star Thrower Farm apiary is home to thousands of honeybees. We operate a "Bee Safe" farm and use no herbicides or

-survived the winter and are busy pollinating our herbs, vegetables, fruits, flowers and
+customers.
+All colonies are busy pollinating our herbs, vegetables, fruits, flowers and lavender field each spring.

 Fun Facts about Honey Bees, Hives and Honey